Telefonorosso/sidecARM/installation.md

 * Bring the `armnet` interface online.

-* Return to the graphical console by re-launching `ArmTerm -fb`

-* Verify the Amiga/Linux link with:
-  `ping -c3 10.68.0.1`

-* Press `CTRL+ESC` again.
+* In the Amiga Shell test ARMNET connectivity with `ping 10.68.0.2`

-* You can now connect to Linux from AmigaOS using:
+* You may now connect to Linux from AmigaOS using:
   `Miami:MiamiTelnet 10.68.0.2`

 * To reach Linux directly from Windows, open Command Prompt as Administrator.